Node0/shellTools/README.md

 **1.)** Top
 **2.)** Netstat (Complete connection list, Processeslist per port, & Network throughput/interface)
 **3.)** MySQL processlist (sampled for 15 seconds at 1/4 second resolution)

+(Special thanks to @thefunkjunky for a very clean port of activityLog to python)

 * __diskSpeedTest__